 Chief of Research: Mr Davide Ferrari.
 With a background in cognitive sciences and European public affairs, Davide assists the team with both qualitative and quantitative research on voting records in the European Parliament and the European Council, as well as other EU-related political developments.
 He speaks Italian, English and some French.
 Email: email@example.com

-Communication and Research Assistant: Ms. Ramona Cristea.
+Research Consultant: Ms. Ramona Cristea.
 With a background in Politics, Psychology, Law and Economics, Ramona assists the VoteWatch team by conducting both qualitative and quantitative research on European political developments.
-She speaks English, Romanian and some French and Dutch.
+She speaks English, Romanian, and some French and Dutch.
 Email: firstname.lastname@example.org

 Communication Officer: Mr. Thomas Miller.
 With a background in International Relations and European Affairs, Thomas assists the team with both the external communication and business development.
 He speaks English and French.Email: firstname.lastname@example.org